antimof/UxPlay/README.txt

 3.  "**plugins-good**" (for v4l2 hardware h264 decoding)
 4.  "**plugins-bad**" (for h264 decoding).

-Plugins that may also be needed include "**gl**" for OpenGL support (this provides the "-vs glimagesink" videosink, which can be very useful in many systems, and should always be used when using h264 decoding by a NVIDIA GPU), "**gtk3**" (which provides the "-vs gtksink" videosink), and "**x**" for X11 support, although these may already be installed;
-"**vaapi**" is needed for hardware-accelerated h264 video decoding by Intel or AMD graphics (but not for use with NVIDIA using proprietary drivers).
+**Debian-based distributions split some of the plugin packages into smaller pieces:** some that may also be needed include "**gl**" for OpenGL support (this provides the "-vs glimagesink" videosink, which can be very useful in many systems (including Raspberry Pi), and should always be used when using h264/h265 decoding by a NVIDIA GPU), "**gtk3**" (which provides the "-vs gtksink" videosink), and "**x**" for X11 support, although these may already be installed; "**vaapi**" is needed for hardware-accelerated h264 video decoding by Intel or AMD graphics (but not for use with NVIDIA using proprietary drivers).
 If sound is not working, "**alsa**"","**pulseaudio**", or "**pipewire**" plugins may need to be installed, depending on how your audio is set up.

 -   Also install "**gstreamer1.0-tools**" to get the utility gst-inspect-1.0 for examining the GStreamer installation.